-Carve-Out + IPO Preparation Services for Upstream Oilfield Services Company
+Carve-Out + Audit Prep Services for Upstream Oilfield Services Company

 Riveron’s Client, a $10 billion U.S. oilfield services company, planned to divest its land drilling rigs business in a publicly announced spin-off.
 Riveron was engaged to provide financial statement carve-out assistance and audit preparation services in preparation for a sale of the carve-out entity.
 Additionally, our team was asked to document the entity’s internal control processes and monthly financial close process to support stand-alone operations.